TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2a-creating-the-repositories.rst

 .. note::

-   Usually, data sets will be saved into Folders in the Page Tree though the pages using those data sets will be somewhere else.
-If their cache should be cleared as well, then you should set up their PIDs in the field *TSConfig* of the page's preferences of the directory.
-For example, our Offers will be shown on the pages with the PIDs 23 and 26 (let's say for a Single and a ListView).
+   Usually, data sets will be saved into folders in the page tree though the pages using those data sets will be somewhere else.
+If their cache should be cleared as well, then you should set up their PIDs in the field *TSconfig* of the page's preferences of the directory.
+For example, our offers will be shown on the pages with the PIDs 23 and 26 (let's say for a `SingleView` and a `ListView`).
 Then we will configure the variable `TCEMAIN.clearCacheCmd=23,26` in the page preferences of the SysFolder.
 Then the cache of these pages will be cleared as well, and changes of an offer will show up